Why Is My Magnolia Not Flowering?

 Fertilize the magnolia tree once a year in early spring.
 Use a slow-release fertilizer.
 Make sure it contains a nitrogen number no greater than 15.

 Avoid fertilizing the tree with only nitrogen fertilizer.
-Do not fertilize more than once a year and no later than the first half of the year.
-Never exceed the rate recommended by the manufacturer.
+Do not fertilize more than twice a year until the year’s first half.

 Magnolia does not bloom because of its young age.

-The age of the tree directly affects the ability to bloom.
+The age of the tree directly affects its ability to bloom.
 If, for example, your magnolia is grown from seed, it needs at least 10 years to flower.

 How to fix